getsentry/github-deployment-gate/docs/webhooks/event-webhooks.md

 ## Testing

-1. Ensure this application is running (`make serve-typescript` or `make serve-python`) and has been [installed on your organization in Sentry](../installation.md).
+1. Ensure this application is running (`make serve-typescript`) and has been [installed on your organization in Sentry](../installation.md).
 2. Select an organization's kanban to view
 3. Trigger the `issue.created` webhook by clicking 'Send Error to Sentry'
    - Use the input field to change the name of the error.
 If the name is changed, a new issue shall be created, rather than adding an event to the same issue.
    - Note: You may need to disable your adblocker for this button to work as intended!
 4. Soon after, you can refresh the kanban to see a new item appear from the webhook firing.
 5. Open Sentry, and navigate to Issues
 6. Filter by selecting the project you created to this app's DSN (See [README, Step 2](../../README.md))
 7. Find and select the new error you triggered ('Test Error #1' by default)
 8. Trigger the `issue.assigned` webhook by selecting an assignee in the dropdown
    - Note: These webhooks only fire on the transition from Unassigned -> Assigned, not a change of assignee
 9. Refresh the kanban to verify that they now appear assigned to a user
 10. Trigger the `issue.resolved` webhook by clicking the resolve button
 11. Refresh the kanban to verify that the item's column has now been shifted to 'Done'
 12. Trigger the `issue.ignored` webhook by clicking the ignore button
 13. Refresh one last time to verify the item appears translucent in the kanban.

 ## Code Insights